-(2) Each GMDSS equipment must be tested and performance verified and the results noted in the ship's record before departure from every port.
+(2) Except for survival craft equipment described in 80.409, each GMDSS equipment must be tested and performance verified and the results noted in the ship's record before departure from every port.
 To accomplish this, each ship shall carry a performance checkoff sheet listing each GMDSS equipment carried on a mandatory basis.

+REASON: Survival craft equipment proposed to be tested monthly